dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T577: 'An eye for an eye' can fuel further vengeance.
+### T577: Lex talionis provides retribution but can promote revenge.

 |Support|
 |---|